Sophomore Internship Program

 Student and application timeline

-- Students who attend workshop and submit updated resume move on to the interview process the week of April 8 or April 15.
+- Students who attend workshop and submit an updated resume move on to the interview process the week of October 24.

 - Employers conduct interviews and select desired interns (not all students may be selected).